Jim Allister

-James Hugh Allister (born 2 April 1953) is a Northern Irish unionist politician and barrister who has served as Member of Parliament (MP) for North Antrim since the 2024 general election.
+James Hugh Allister (born 2 April 1953) is a Northern Irish politician and barrister who has served as Member of Parliament (MP) in the House of Commons for North Antrim since the 2024 general election.
 He founded the Traditional Unionist Voice (TUV) in 2007 and has led the party since its formation.
 Prior to his election to Westminster, Allister was a member of the Legislative Assembly (MLA) for North Antrim, having been first elected in the 2011 Assembly election.

 Allister had been a member of the Democratic Unionist Party (DUP) since its foundation in 1971, and for which he successfully stood for election in the 2004 European Parliament election for Northern Ireland, succeeding Ian Paisley.
 He continued as a member of the European Parliament (MEP) following his resignation from the DUP and establishment of the TUV, serving until 2009.
+He is a supporter of Brexit.
+Allister also sits on the Great British PAC advisory board and is the group’s Northern Ireland envoy.

 Early life and education

 Jim Allister was born on 2 April 1953 in Listooder, near Crossgar in County Down, where he lived until he was nine, when his family moved to Craigantlet, just outside Newtownards.
 His parents, Robert Allister and Mary Jane Allister, were Protestants from County Monaghan; Robert (1911–1998) was from the townland of Leagh, just south of Monaghan.
 They had moved northeast to County Down from County Monaghan in 1949 or 1950.

 Allister was a pupil at Barnamaghery Primary School and later Dundonald Primary School when he moved house.
 After attending Regent House Grammar School in Newtownards, Allister graduated from Queen's University Belfast with a Bachelor of Laws degree with honours in constitutional law.
 In 1974, he unsuccessfully stood for the post of president of Queen's University Belfast Students' Union.